CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 >>>

 ```
-You can stop the loop using the “break” statement.
+You can exit the loop using the “break” statement.

-In this example we use the range keyword (used to enumerate through members of a list and to obtain a list of numbers) to set the starting point and the point right after we would finish (this is precisely why the number 4 didn’t print).
+In the above example we use the range keyword (used to enumerate through members of a list and to obtain a list of numbers) to set the starting point and the point **right after the end** (that is precisely why number 4 didn’t print).
 Python is quite fond of this idea of all the way up to a number, but not including it.

 <a name="functions"/>
 ### Functions
-We can define a function by using the keyword def before your function name.
+We can define a function by using the keyword *def* before the function name.
 Optional arguments are set in the function declaration after the mandatory arguments by being assigned a default value.
-Functions can return a tuple (and using tuple unpacking you can effectively return multiple values).
+Functions can return a tuple (and by using tuple unpacking you can effectively return multiple values).

 ```
 >>>